vision4robotics/SiamSA/README.md

 ## Acknowledgement

 - The code is implemented based on [pysot](https://github.com/STVIR/pysot), [SiamAPN](https://github.com/vision4robotics/SiamAPN), and [SiamSE](https://github.com/ISosnovik/SiamSE).
-We would like to express our sincere thanks to the contributors.
+We want to express our sincere thanks to the contributors.
-- We would like to thank Ziang Cao for his advice on the code.
+- We want to thank Ziang Cao for his advice on the code.
 - We appreciate the help from Fuling Lin, Haobo Zuo, and Liangliang Yao.
-- We would like to thank Kunhan Lu for his advice on TensorRT acceleration.
+- We want to thank Kunhan Lu for his advice on TensorRT acceleration.